-Rangers enforce the rules under NSW State law.
-If you ignore or break them, you could be fined.
+The Garden's Rangers enforce these rules under NSW State law, if you ignore or break them, you could be fined.

-We may occasionally reserve any part of the Royal Botanic Garden & Domain for one or more of the following:
+The Royal Botanic Gardens & Domain Trust may occasionally reserve any part of the Royal Botanic Garden Sydney and the Domain for one or more of the following:

 Entry to Trust lands - in general

 The Trust may give any one or more of the following directions: